panva/jose/docs/key/generate_key_pair/interfaces/GenerateKeyPairOptions.md

 • `optional` **crv?**: `string`

-The EC "crv" (Curve) or OKP "crv" (Subtype of Key Pair) value to generate.
-The curve must be both supported on the runtime as well as applicable for the given JWA algorithm identifier.
+EC curve or OKP key subtype.
+Must be supported by the algorithm and runtime.
+ECDH-ES defaults to P-256.

 ***